Theoretical study of transition matrix elements in cadmium for vacuum-ultraviolet generation in $^{229}$Th nuclear clock applications: Results and discussion

 and $S(\omega_1 + \omega_2)$ describes the shape of the two-photon resonance.
 Here, $\omega_{i}$ is the laser angular frequency, $\mu_{ij}$ are the $z$-components of the transition matrix elements coupling states $i$ and $j$.
 The summation runs over all intermediate states $l(m)$ (in the considered mixing schemes, these states are $n \: ^{1,3} P^{o}_1$), whose transition frequencies to the ground state $g$ are denoted as $\omega_{lg}(\omega_{mg})$.

-Using the matrix elements calculated in the present work and the same laser frequencies ($\omega_1=\omega_2=375$~nm, $\omega_3=710$~nm), along with the same parameters for the shape factor $S(\omega_1 + \omega_2)$ for the two FWM schemes (using $5s6s\: ^{1}S_0$ or $5s5d\: ^{2}D_2$ as an intermediate state), considered in Ref.~\cite{xiao2024} for the spectroscopy of the $^{229}$Th isomer, the third-order nonlinear susceptibility $\chi_{a}^{(3)}$ of Cd vapor can be computed.
+Using the matrix elements calculated in the present work and the same laser frequencies ($\omega_1=\omega_2=375$~nm, $\omega_3=710$~nm), along with the same parameters for the shape factor $S(\omega_1 + \omega_2)$ for the two FWM schemes (using $5s6s\: ^{1}S_0$ or $5s5d\: ^{2}D_2$ as an intermediate state), considered in Ref.~\cite{xiao2024} for the direct excitation of the $^{229}$Th nuclear transition, the third-order nonlinear susceptibility $\chi_{a}^{(3)}$ of Cd vapor can be computed.
 The results obtained in the case of two-photon resonance for the pure $^{114}$Cd isotope are presented in Table~\ref{table:4}.

 It can be seen that a notable agreement of 5\% is achieved for the nonlinear susceptibility $|\chi_{a}^{(3)}|$ and the corresponding factors $|\chi_{12}|$ and $|\chi_{34}|$ obtained using the IH FS-CC and CI+MBPT approaches for both considered FWM schemes.
 The values given by the FS-CC (shifts) method, however, while showing a 10\% agreement for the scheme utilizing the $5s5d\: ^{2}D_2$ intermediate state, exhibit a discrepancy of about 25\% compared to the IH FS-CC and the CI+MBPT methods for the $5s6s\: ^{1}S_0$ FWM scheme, thus, signifying the advantage of the IH FS-CC technique.